BOZ2323/diary/diary.md

 var weight = dog.weight;
 var age = dog.age;

+Object literal  and dot.notation(constructor notation) if we want to create only one object, we use literal and if we want to use more we use the constructor notation function Person(job, married) {
+        this.job = job;
+            this.married = married;
+}
+var gabby = new Person("student", true);
+// create a "gabby" object using the Person constructor! var james = {
+        this.job:"programmer",
+            this.married: false
+}
+}
+}
-Object literal  and dot.notation(constructor notation) The method we've used to create objects uses object literal notation—that is, creating a new object with {  } and defining properties within the brackets.
+The method we've used to create objects uses object literal notation—that is, creating a new object with {  } and defining properties within the brackets.
 Another way of creating objects without using the curly brackets {  } is to use the keyword new.
 This is known as creating an object using a constructor.
 The new keyword creates an empty object when followed by Object().
 The general syntax is: